pyserial/pyserial/pyserial/documentation/pyserial_api.rst

         *dsrdtr* is not supported by all platforms (silently ignored).
 Setting it to ``None`` has the effect that its state follows *rtscts*.

+        Also consider using the function :func:`serial_for_url` instead of creating Serial instances directly.

         .. versionchanged:: 2.5
             *dsrdtr* now defaults fo False (instead of *None*)